bluekitchen/btstack/chipset/README.md

 **Baud rate** can be set with `HCI_VS_Update_UART_HCI_Baudrate`.
 The chipset confirms the change with a command complete event after which the local UART is set to the new speed.
 Oddly enough, the CC256x chipsets ignore the incoming CTS line during this particular command complete response.

-If you've implemented the hal_uart_dma.h without an additional ring buffer (as recommended!) and you have a bit of delay, e.g. because of thread switching on a RTOS, this could cause a UART overrun.
+If you've implemented `hal_uart_dma.h` without an additional ring buffer (as recommended) and experience a delay, for example because of thread switching on an RTOS, this could cause a UART overrun.
 If this happens, BTstack provides a workaround in the HCI H4 transport implementation by adding `ENABLE_CC256X_BAUDRATE_CHANGE_FLOWCONTROL_BUG_WORKAROUND`.
-If this is enabled, the H4 transport layer will resort to "deep packet inspection" to first check if its a TI controller and then wait for the HCI_VS_Update_UART_HCI_Baudrate.
+If this is enabled, the H4 transport layer will resort to "deep packet inspection" to first check whether it is a TI controller and then wait for the HCI_VS_Update_UART_HCI_Baudrate command.
 When detected, it will tweak the next UART read to expect the HCI Command Complete event.

 **BD Addr** can be set with `HCI_VS_Write_BD_Addr` although all chipsets have an official address stored.

-**Init Scripts.** In order to use the CC256x chipset an initialization script must be obtained and converted into a C file for use with BTstack.
-For newer revisions, TI provides a main.bts and a ble_add_on.bts that need to be combined.
+**Init Scripts:** In order to use the CC256x chipset, an initialization script must be obtained and converted into a C file for use with BTstack.
+For newer revisions, TI provides a `main.bts` and a `ble_add_on.bts` that need to be combined.

 The Makefile at *chipset/cc256x/Makefile.inc* is able to automatically download and convert the requested file.
 It does this by: